GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

         $\text{Currency} = 100 - (\frac{\text{Days overdue}}{365.25} \times 100)$

-        This formula calculates the number of days overdue as a percentage of the entire year (365.25).
+        This formula calculates the number of days overdue as a percentage of the entire year (365.25 days).
 Therefore, if the product is 5 days overdue, the Currency will be 98.63%.

-        Note that the Currency is always a value between 0 and 100.
+        Note that the Currency is always a value between 0% and 100%.
 It cannot be a negative value.

-    * Otherwise, if the product is not overdue ($\text{Days overdue} = 0$), then the Currency will be 100.
+    * Otherwise, if the product is not overdue ($\text{Days overdue} = 0$), then the Currency will be 100%.
 1. Each financial year, a few manual steps are required.
 Internal staff will need to [complete the manual steps][CurrencyInternalDoc].

 ## History report

-The [Currency History report][CurrencyReport] report provides a history of the data from the Currency report since the beginning of when we started tracking this statistic: 1 July 2024.
+The [Currency History Report][CurrencyReport] report provides a history of the data from the Currency report since the beginning of when we started tracking this statistic: 1 July 2024.
 It can only be accessed by internal stakeholders.
 This report uses the same data as the Currency report but it includes the history of previous years.

-However, note that it doesn't include the data from 'Products (Table B)' of this report due to technical limitations.
+Note that it doesn't include the data from 'Products (Table B)' of this report due to technical limitations.
 Instead, the historical data of 'Products (Table B)' is stored in a log table in the database.

 [CurrencyReport]: https://mgmt.sandbox.dea.ga.gov.au/public-dashboards/d22241dbfca54b1fa9f73938ef26e645?orgId=1
 [HistoryReport]: https://mgmt.sandbox.dea.ga.gov.au/d/c1674b20-8c8a-4d90-aef2-02796275cf2b/4e57919d-fc9d-59d7-9bd1-aa61d41bcb92?orgId=1